polyipseity/information/special/academia/HKUST/ECON 2103/index.md

       - cost curve / short run (SR) / shifts / prices of factors of production ::@:: Either FC or VC increases.
 If FC increases, the FC, TC, AFC, and ATC curves shift up.
 If VC increases, the VC, TC, AVC, ATC, and MC curves shift up.
       - cost curve / short run (SR) / shifts / technology ::@:: Both cost and product curves are affected.
 For example, FC increases due to more expensive technology, but VC decreases due to less labor needed.
 In this case, ATC increases at low output level but decreases at high output levels. <p> Using the example above, the ATC curve starts at a higher point than the old ATC curve, but increases more slowly such that it eventually falls behind the old ATC curve.
   - cost curves / long run (LR) ::@:: Add "long run" ("LR") before each of the following: total cost (TC), marginal cost (MC), average total cost (ATC).
-    - cost curves / long run / example ::@:: Say we have 4 factories, each with a different SRATC curve.
-We want to choose 1 factory to put labor in to produce. <p> Plot the SRATc curves.
+    - cost curves / long run / example ::@:: Say we have 4 factories.
+We consider using 1 factory, 2 factories, 3 factories, and 4 factories separately.
+Then each has a different SRATC curve.
+We want to choose 1 factory usage pattern. <p> Plot the SRATC curves.
 In the long run, we can vary move labors to an arbitrary factory.
 So when deciding to output a certain amount, we always choose the factory with the lowest SRATC.
 So the LRATC is the lowest SRATC curve for each output level.
     - cost curves / long run / scale ::@:: The __minimum efficient scale__ is given by the lowest point of the LRATC.
 Anything before that is __economies of scale__.
 Anything after that is __diseconomies of scale__.

 ## week 9 tutorial